 A personal example?
 Sure.

-I love traveling and I will take 4 months off from work to travel the work in my recent mini-retirement.
-On the other hand, I will not go out to eat more than twice per month and I don’t care about the latest technology.
+I love traveling, and I will take 4 months off work to travel the work in my recent mini-retirement.
+On the other hand, I will not go out to eat more than twice per month, and I don’t care about the latest technology.

 7. She Knows When To Say No

 Saying no is just as important as saying yes.
-As a wise friend once told me, if you are saying yes to others you are saying no to yourself.
+As a wise friend once told me, if you say yes to others, you are saying no to yourself.